StevenOosterbeek/hadoop/README.md

-# hadoop
+# Hadoop
-Analyzing big data with Hadoop, Pig and Hive
+Analyzing big data with Hadoop, Pig and Hive.